EdelCorbett/harry-potter-pp2/README.md

 * [Techsini](http://techsini.com/) was used for resposive mock-up.

 * [pngwing](https://www.pngwing.com/) was used for background images.
-* [Google](https://www.google.com/) was used troughout project for reference.
+* [Google](https://www.google.com/) was used throughout the project for reference.
-* [Chatgpt](https://chat.openai.com/) was use for quiz questions and reference.
+* [Chatgpt](https://chat.openai.com/) was used for quiz questions and reference.
 ## Images
-* Background images was used from [pngwing](https://www.pngwing.com/) .
+* Background images were used from [pngwing](https://www.pngwing.com/).

 ## Acknowledgements
 I would like to acknowledge
 * [Code Institute](https://codeinstitute.net/)
-* Juliia Konn My Mentor for her advice and support thought out the project.
+* Juliia Konn My Mentor for her advice and support throughtout the project.
 * Madison Corbett for help creating questions and testing.